wavemaker/docs/docs/studio/offerings/wme/observability/metrics-collection/alerts.md

 ---
-title: "Alerts"
+title: Alerts
-last_update: { author: "Krishna Rao Chintu" }
+last_update: { author: "WaveMaker" }
-id: "alerts"
+id: alerts
-sidebar_label: "Alerts"
+sidebar_label: Alerts
 ---
 WaveMaker uses the **Prometheus AlertManager** to listen to the data accumulated at *Prometheus* and fire an alert based on the query included in the alert.

 ### Accessing Alerts